hyperledger-archives/caliper/README.md

 ## Start a test

 All predefined benchmark tests can be found in *capliper/benchmark* folder, starting a test is very easy, following the step:
-* Start the backend's blockchain network for test manually.
+* Start the backend blockchain network for test manually.
 Now caliper does not support starting blockchain network automatically.
 Some example networks are defined in *caliper/network* folder.
   * Fabric - Fabric SDK supports creating channel and installing/instantiating smart contracts(a.k.a chaincodes) dynamically.
 Corresponding arguments can be defined in the configuration file (see the next step) and be used by fabric adaptor to prepare the test environment on demand.
   * Sawtooth -
 * Go into the use case folder you want to test, modify the configuration file to define the network started in step 1, as well as  other testing arguments.
 For more details of configuration, please refer to [Configuration Introduction](./doc/Architecture.md#configuration-file).